 In 1927, the Association of American Soap and Glycerine Producers hit on a plan to create more demand for its products.
-So the association set up the Cleanliness Institute.
-The idea was that a semi-scientific sounding group, that appeared to be at arm’s length from business interests, would be able to convince people to use more soap.
+So, the association set up the Cleanliness Institute.
+The idea was that a semi-scientific-sounding group that appeared to be at arm’s length from business interests would be able to convince people to use more soap.

 The first target was schoolchildren.
 The Institute surveyed 157 schools in America and found that only a little more than half of them even had soap in their washrooms.
 Vincent Vinikas wrote about the industry’s long game in his 1992 book Soft Soap, Hard Sell.
-He commented that “No approach could better meet the industry’s ends than inculcating every youth in American to a tale of soap-and-water.”
+He commented that “No approach could better meet the industry’s ends than inculcating every youth in America to a tale of soap-and-water.”

-So, the institute churned our teacher’s guides and posters extolling the virtues of using soap.
+So, the institute churned our teacher’s guides and posters, extolling the virtues of using soap.
 There were cleanliness broadcasts on radio.
-Pamphlets were printed showing how foul organisms lurked under finger nails and on dirty hands.
+Pamphlets were printed showing how foul organisms lurked under fingernails and on dirty hands.
 Ads were placed in women’s magazines urging them to make sure they and their kids were spotless and hygienic.

 Terry O’Reilly in the Canadian Broadcasting Corporation program Under the Influence notes that “The goal of the institute was not just to make children clean but to make them love to be clean.”

 The campaign worked.
 Soap sales soared.
 As Terry O’Reilly reports, “This was a huge change in behaviour.
-Prior to this people only bathed a few times a month and soap had only been used to clean clothes.”
+Prior to this, people only bathed a few times a month and soap had only been used to clean clothes.”

 Our Cleansed Society

 Nowadays, more than 70 percent of people in North America take a daily shower or bath.
-Soap production has reached 10 billion pounds a year and one third is used in North America, although only 12 percent of the world’s population lives here.
+Soap production has reached 10 billion pounds a year, and one-third is used in North America, although only 12 percent of the world’s population lives here.
 We’re talking serious coin too.
 Global sales of soap stand at just under $10 billion a year.